 In the Traffic Sources section of your YouTube Analytics, you can see which of your videos have attracted traffic from the Suggested Videos section.
 To make sure your videos continue to be suggested to viewers, make use of playlists, cards, links, and end screens in your videos.

 Keep in mind that you don’t want to make your video endings too long, or you risk losing viewers.
 You can also group videos together into a series and make challenge or list videos, which are popular video formats.
+A source from Pintodown, a globally used Pinterest video downloader, explained that you don’t want to make your video endings too long.
+You cut down your videos to make more easily digestible series.

 Make sure you’re active on YouTube to be included on the Home page.
 The best way to do this is to keep viewers engaged.
 Whether they’re spending a lot of time watching some short videos or just watching one long video, the longer viewers are engaged, the better your videos will do.